andrewdavidmackenzie/flow/README.md

 [![Build Status](https://travis-ci.org/andrewdavidmackenzie/flow.svg?branch=master)](https://travis-ci.org/andrewdavidmackenzie/flow)

 # Flow
-Flow is a library and cli for the creation and execution of parallel asynchronous, data-driven, programs.
+Flow is a library and cli for the creation and execution of parallel, asynchronous, data-driven programs.

 To learn more about the project, the ideas behind it, it's components, how to use it and see some examples then jump to [The 'flow' Guide](./guide/src/SUMMARY.md)